andres20980/kasten-docs/docs/access.md

   appropriate service or pod in the cluster.
 The proxy can perform various functions such as load balancing, SSL termination, URL rewriting, and request forwarding.
+  To provide trusted certificate authorities for the OpenShift Proxy:

+Extract the trusted CA bundle configured for the proxy

 ```
-$ oc get configmap $(oc get proxy cluster -n openshift-config -o jsonpath='{.spec.trustedCA.name}') -n openshift-config -o jsonpath='{.data.ca-bundle\.crt}' > custom-ca-bundle.pem
+$ oc get configmap $(oc get proxy cluster -n openshift-config -o jsonpath='{.spec.trustedCA.name}') -n openshift-config -o jsonpath='{.data.ca-bundle\.crt}' ><custom-bundle-file>.pem
 ```

-The name of the Root CA certificate must be custom-ca-bundle.pem

-Create a ConfigMap that will contain the certificate
+Create a ConfigMap containing the certificate

 ```
-## Choose any name for the ConfigMap$ oc --namespace kasten-io create configmap custom-ca-bundle-store --from-file=custom-ca-bundle.pem
+## Choose any name for the ConfigMap$ oc --namespace kasten-io create configmap <configmap-name> --from-file= <custom-bundle-file>.pem
 ```

+Replace <configmap-name> with any desired ConfigMap name and <custom-bundle-file> with the filename used previously.

-Provide the name of the ConfigMap using K10 > spec > cacertconfigmap > name for the Operator config or as a Helm option cacertconfigmap.name .
+Provide the name of the ConfigMap and key using K10 > spec > cacertconfigmap > name and K10 > spec > cacertconfigmap > key for the Operator config or as a Helm option cacertconfigmap.name and cacertconfigmap.key respectively.

 ```
---set cacertconfigmap.name="custom-ca-bundle-store"
+--set cacertconfigmap.name="custom-ca-bundle-store"--set cacertconfigmap.key=<configmap-key>
 ```

+Replace <configmap-key> with the desired key

 ### Manual OAuth Client Configuration â